Quick Answer (Featured Snippet):

 – Monitoring of post-implementation benefits

-Signal: “We know why we do each project, measure value, and prioritize with confidence.”
+Sinal: “We know why we undertake each project, we measure value, and we prioritize with confidence.”

 – Portfolio optimization (which combination of projects maximizes ROI given constraints?)

-– Seamless integration with ERP, Apptio, financial planning
+– Seamless integration with ERP, Apptio, and financial planning

 Choose PPM if:

-– Projects have already been selected (there is no debate about “which one to do”)
+– Projects have already been selected (there is no debate about “which ones to do”)

-– The main priority is execution well, on time, on budget
+– The top priority is successful execution, on time and on budget

-– There is no pressure to optimize ROI or strategic alignment
+– There is no pressure to optimize ROI or ensure strategic alignment

-Example: IT consulting with client projects already closed.
-The focus is on delivering well, on time.
+Example: IT consulting with client projects already under way.
+The focus is on delivering high-quality results on time.

 Choose SPM if:

-– You have 50+ projects/year (high demand, limited budget)
+– You have 50+ projects per year (high demand, limited budget)

-– You need to select “which project to do” among competitors
+– You need to decide “which project to pursue” among competitors

-– Stakeholders ask: “Why did we invest in X and not in Y?”
+– Stakeholders ask: “Why are we investing in X and not in Y?”

-– Highly regulated context (banking, insurance) requires governance and traceability
+– Highly regulated industries (banking, insurance) require governance and traceability

-Example: Bank undergoing digital transformation.
-Demand for innovation + legacy modernization + compliance.
+Example: A bank undergoing digital transformation.
+Need for innovation + legacy modernization + compliance.
 Limited budget.
-Strict prioritization required.
+Must prioritize rigorously.

-Most enterprise companies in Brazil (> R$500 million in revenue, > 100 employees) that implement PPM also end up implementing SPM.
+Most enterprise-level companies in Brazil (with revenue exceeding R$500 million and more than 100 employees) that implement PPM also end up implementing SPM.
 Reason: natural growth.

 Start with PPM to gain visibility and control.
 Then: “Why do we have 80 projects?
-Some generate value, others don’t.
+Some add value, others don’t.
 We need to prioritize better.”
 That’s where SPM comes in.

 From a data and systems perspective: